Asthma Management By Anantbodh Chaitanya

 - Avoid air conditioners, coolers and direct air of fan.

-- Avoid too much perfumes, Agarbatti (Scented incenses) Mosquito repellents.
+- Avoid too many perfumes, Agarbatti (Scented incenses) Mosquito repellents.

 - Drink boiled water in plenty.

-Disclaimer: The sole purpose of this article is to provide information about ancient tradition of Yoga.
-These information will be helpful to manage asthma but in some cases it is not total cure.
+Disclaimer: The sole purpose of this article is to provide information about the ancient tradition of Yoga.
+This information will be helpful to manage asthma but in some cases, it is not a total cure.
 If you have any serious, acute or chronic health concern, please consult a trained health professional who can fully assess your needs and address them effectively.